Doug Bradley

 I went to college at the University of La Verne and I double majored in Business Administration and Broadcasting with an emphasis in Television.
 During this time I was working a full time job and a part time job, got married and purchased my first home with my wife.
 Many semesters I went to work 5 or 6 days a week while juggling 12-18 units and managed to hustle a 3.4 GPA – not bragging material I know, but I think that process built a character and work ethic that I would never trade for anything in the world.

 After college I jumped at the opportunity to work for an advertising firm (SuperMedia, now Dex).
 I made some great life-long friends, and learned a lot about sales, rejection, success and failure.
-Eventually I came to the realization that yellow page ads day’s were numbered; during the height of the Great Recession I knew I had to get out.
+Eventually I came to the realization that yellow page ads day’s were numbered during the height of the Great Recession and I knew I had to get out.
 When the opportunity came up to work for Lawyers.com (Martindale-Hubbell) I again dove in and learned a whole new industry.
 Within 2 years I turned around a failing territory and earned the trust of some very good lawyers.
 During this time, I taught myself the “how to” of SEO using the tools I had, and the tenacity to learn how it worked.
 It was like changing a transmission again – a lot of bloody knuckles, frustration and curse words.
-But I got really good at it.
+But I got really damn good at it.
 Then Martindale-Hubbell sold Lawyers.com to a large advertising conglomerate, and one day I and about 200 other people had no job.

 Here’s the deal – I get the job done and take my relationships seriously.
 Many lawyers have been duped by sales reps at unethical advertising companies promising riches with no accountability or any reputation to uphold with the mindset that there’s always another lawyer to sell around the corner.
 That’s not me, and those aren’t the values of anyone I would ever employ.
-I often become friends with many clients I work with and it would go against my grain to “sell” anyone on something I didn’t believe wholeheartedly I could deliver.
+I often become friends with many clients I work with and it would go against my grain to “sell” anyone on something I didn’t believe wholeheartedly my team could deliver.

 If you’re reading this because you want to avoid or relieve your own bloody knuckles, frustration and cursing, contact me today.
 Here’s my Linktree.